hotosm/raw-data-api/README.md

 ### 5 .
 [OPTIONAL] Start flower for monitoring queue

 API uses flower for monitoring the Celery distributed queue.
-Run this command on different shell
+Run this command on different shell , if you are running redis on same machine your broker could be ```redis://localhost:6379/```

 ```
 celery --app API.api_worker flower --port=5550 --broker=redis://redis:6379/